Frase Review: Perfect SEO Depth Score, SERP-Driven Research, and a 3.6 Output Score That Betrays the Brief

 Use cases derived from pillar scores.
 High pillar = real workflow advantage.

-SEO Specialists · Content strategists · Topic cluster planners
+SEO Specialists · Content strategists · Agency brief writers

 Tier data from scoring model.
 Verdicts are persona-weighted, not generic summaries.